 This group of keywords are primarily branded search terms, such as “[company name] website” or “contact [company name].”
 They are search terms where the searcher is expecting to get somewhere specific.

 If you are not properly targeting branded search and navigational keywords, there is a big opportunity to improve your visibility here.
 However, most brands that have been in business for a while should have good visibility in this area.

 2. Informational keywords

-These keywords are long-tail keywords where the searcher intent may be more focused on gathering information over making a transaction.
+These keywords are long-tail keywords where the searcher’s intent may be more focused on gathering information than making a transaction.
 They may not have an immediate need for a new home, but they may be planning on buying in the near future or looking for a better community to raise their family in.
 Some of these types of keywords could include:

 How much does a custom home cost?

 Do I have to buy a lot before building a home?